 "We prepared very well and then we implemented everything that the coach asked of us," Joelinton said after bringing up his first Bundesliga double.
 "We controlled the game very well in possession and ultimately we deserved to win.
 I was absolutely delighted and very happy with my two goals.
 It's nice to be able to help your team.
 We simply have a good team and a good coach.
 I've learnt even more here."

 After all, Nagelsmann has earned a reputation as something of a player whisperer, a man able to tickle the very best out of his charges.
-Niklas Süle, Wagner and Kerem Demirbay all became full Germany internationals on his watch, the former duo even improving to such an extent that Bayern signed them – along with another Nagelsmann alumni, Sebastian Rudy.
+Niklas Süle, Wagner and Kerem Demirbay all became full Germany internationals on his watch, the former duo even improving to such an extent that Bayern signed them – along with another Nagelsmann alumni, Sebastian Rudy, now of Schalke.

 Clearly, then, Joelinton must have something about him to have caught Nagelsmann's attention.
 "He's become a very good player," said the Hoffenheim tactician of the 6'1" forward the club signed to a five-year deal from Sport Recife in 2015.
 "He was always very talented but he's developed a lot during his time in Austria.
 He's a big guy and is awkward to defend against.
 He's very inquisitive and able to learn."

 Like Firmino, who is four years his senior, Joelinton was born and raised in eastern Brazil, just a couple of hours from the port city of Recife.
 And as was the case with Firmino, he has needed some time to adjust to life and playing in Europe.